Koji-bit/ies-fausti-barbera/SI/README.md

 # Seguretat informàtica
-*_The Cybersecurity class focuses on protecting systems and data by learning how to prevent, detect, and respond to digital threats and vulnerabilities._*
+*_The Cybersecurity class focus on protecting systems and data by learning how to prevent, detect, and respond to digital threats and vulnerabilities._*

 IVAN PALLARES BARBERA
 2ºSMX📲📲📲